-11.2 Transition Provisions
+11.2 Transition Provisions - Provincial Transportation Facilities - 2023 Amendment

-There is a 12-month implementation period for Planning and Preliminary Design projects that have not issued a Notice of Commencement.
-Within 12-months after the date the 2023 amendment to this Class EA comes into effect, proponents may follow the requirements and procedures of either the MTO Class EA 1999, as amended in 2000, or the amended Class EA.
-Following the 12-month implementation period, projects will comply with the requirements and procedures specified in the amended Class EA.
+This transition section 11.2 does not apply to projects newly added to the class as a result of the 2024 amendment.
+For projects that have not issued a Notice of Commencement, within 12-months after the 2023 amendment to the Class EA came into effect, proponents may follow the requirements and procedures of either the Class EA as it read before that amendment or this version of the Class EA.
+Following the 12-month implementation period, projects must comply with the requirements and procedures specified in this version of the Class EA.

-For projects initiated (i.e., issued a Notice of Commencement for Preliminary Design, or Initial Notice) prior to the date the 2023 amendment to this Class EA comes into effect, the proponent will decide on a project-by-project basis whether to continue following the MTO Class EA 1999 process, as amended in 2000, or transition to the applicable process in the amended Class EA.
-Transition of initiated projects to the amended MTO Class EA process shall take place within 2 years after the date the 2023 amendment to this Class EA comes into effect.
+For projects initiated (i.e., issued a Notice of Study Commencement for Preliminary Design) prior to the 2023 amendment to the Class EA came into effect, the proponent will decide on a project-by-project basis whether to continue following the Class EA as it read before that amendment or transition to the applicable process in this version of the Class EA.
+Transition of initiated projects to this version of the Class EA shall take place within 2 years after the 2023 amendment to the Class EA came into effect.

-Sections 11.2.1 and 11.2.2 provide transition eligibility provisions for projects that have been initiated under the MTO Class EA 1999, as amended in 2000.
+Sections 11.2.1 and 11.2.2 provide transition eligibility provisions for projects that have been initiated prior to the 2023 amendment to the Class EA coming into effect.